nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="variable-access-control"></a> Variable Access Control

-Access to variable and variable association is granted through the INGEST_MANAGEMENT_ACL system object identity.
+Access to variable and variable association is granted through the INGEST_MANAGEMENT_ACL provider object identity of the variable concept.
 Users can only create, update, or delete a variable if they are granted the appropriate permission in ECHO.
 Associating and dissociating collections with a variable is considered an update.

 #### <a name="variable-association"></a> Variable Association